d16-nichevo/bard-afar/README.md

 * Any connected client will hear what you play.
 * Hover over a button or control to see a tool-tip giving the button's purpose.
 * To navigate between sub-directories, click the directory names.
-  * Click on `..` to move to the parent directory.
+  * Click on `..` at the top of the file list to move to the parent directory.
 You cannot move to the parent of the [Audio Files Directory](#audio-files-directory) as configured above.

 # Using the Bard Afar Client

 1. Receive an address from the person running the server.
 More information [here](#server-address-for-clients).
 2. Open a modern-day web browser (such as Chrome or Firefox).
    * Bard Afar should work on modern-day browsers on ***any device***.
 PCs, phones, tablets, etc.
-4. Enter that address into the address bar.
+4. Enter the address from step 1 into the address bar.
 5. You should see the Bard Afar page.<br/>
    ![image](https://user-images.githubusercontent.com/44771168/226333277-cd5cc942-69c4-4e6c-8969-a5448d67de8d.png)
 5. Click the "Click to Connect" button.